fuzzsgrill/fuzzsgrill.com/content/blog/stream_deck.md

 ![Games](/images/stream_deck/games.png)

 Here are some games that I play.
 Getting these set up were easy, they are "websites" that link to steam.
 When creating a shortcut on Stream Deck you use a website button with game's id.
 Each game has an id number, the button actually opens up `steam://rungameid/####` in Zen that is then configured to open steam automatically.
-I play Bloons TD 5 and 6, Undertale and Nerts.
+I also play Bloons TD 5 and 6, Undertale and Nerts along Stardew Valley.

 # Mixer
 ![Sound Mixer](/images/stream_deck/sound_mixer_windows.png)